Esperansa Perez, LCSW - Therapist at Grow Therapy

 Virtual

 Hello, I am a Licensed Clinical Social Worker (LCSW) with eight years of service in the Army Reserve.
-I have worked as a licensed professional for two years and have over 15 years of experience in the field of social work.
+I have worked as a licensed professional for five years and have over 15 years of experience in the field of social work.
 My specialty includes PTSD, depression, anxiety, and interpersonal traumas.
 Initially, I planned to work with women, and while I am very competent in this area, I have since mainly worked with male veterans adjusting to civilian life.

 What can clients expect to take away from sessions with you?